aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn.rst

             description MLAG Downlink - s1-host2
             channel-group 5 mode active

 #.
-With the Layer 2 and 3 EVPN Service configured, verify the operational state.
+With the Layer 2 and 3 EVPN Services configured, verify the operational state.

    a.
 Check the VXLAN data-plane configuration.